Introduction

 Diagnostic Hearing Test for Adults

-Various diagnostic tools such as pure tone audiometry, speech test and middle ear analyser are being used to detect hearing problem in the elderly.
+Various diagnostic tools such as pure tone audiometry, speech test and middle ear analyser are being used to detect hearing problems in adults.

 Cochlear Implant Programme